step-security-bot/mpg/docs/index.md

 - `/etc/mpg` (macOS or Unix)
 - `%AppData%\mpg` (Windows)

 You can also specify an arbitrary location for the configuration file with the `--config` option.
-It still needs to be in a supported format, but the other above requirements don't apply if `--config` is used.
+It still needs to be in a supported format.

 For example, these files replicate the default configuration of __mpg__: